edfvr/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ## 2. I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game
 Write a program that prints the ASCII alphabet, in lowercase, not followed by a new line.

+## 3. When I was having that alphabet soup, I never thought that it would pay off
+Write a program that prints the ASCII alphabet, in lowercase, not followed by a new line.
+- Print all the letters except q and e